Friday, October 19, 2007

 In all reviews and responsibilities, the Executive Committee Chairman will preside over the proceedings to insure an orderly and prompt decision from the committee.
 The number of appeals shall not be limited during the course of a season.
 All findings and rulings of the Executive Committee shall be final.
 Any decision may be reviewed by the ownership in the off-season.

 Once a verdict is handed down from the Executive Committee, it is the job of the Executive Committee Chairman to write the binding majority opinion.
-He may choose to have another committee member write a dissenting opinion if significant opposition to the majority opinion exists.
+He may choose to have another committee member write a dissenting opinion if opposition to the majority opinion exists.

 During a period of Executive Committee Oversight, the XCC also has the right to review a trade involving the Commissioner.
 This may be done at the Chairman’s discretion, without limitation on the number of reviews during the course of a season.